Minikloon/FestivalKit/README.md

 }
 ~~~~

-You can also use EventDispatcher's Dispatch overload for Cancellable to form this nifty pattern.
+You can also use EventDispatcher's Dispatch overload for CancellableEvent with this nifty pattern.
 ~~~~
 var e = new ChatEvent() {Username = "Minikloon", Message = "Yo!"};
 if (dispatcher.Dispatch(e))